2019-winter/lab-1-ReesaJohn/labs/Lab 1 - Python and NumPy.md

 ```

 ## Exercise 3
+Can you multiply these two matrices together?
+Why does `a*b` work but not `dot(a,b)`?

 ```python
 # YOUR SOLUTION HERE
 ```

 ## Exercise 4
+Compute `dot(a.transpose(),b)` and `dot(a,b.transpose())`.
+Why are the results different shapes?

 ```python
 # YOUR SOLUTION HERE
 ```

 ## Exercise 5
+Write a function that prints some output on the screen and make sure you can run it in the programming environment that you are using.

 ```python
 # YOUR SOLUTION HERE
 ```

 ## Exercise 6
+Now write one that makes some random arrays and prints out their sums, the mean value, etc.

 ```python
 # YOUR SOLUTION HERE
 ```

 ## Exercise 7
+Write a function that consists of a set of loops that run through an array and count the number of ones in it.
+Do the same thing using the `where()` function.

 ```python
 # YOUR SOLUTION HERE